-Here’re some distilled versions of ideas from over 500 posts so far.
+Here’re some distilled versions of ideas from almost 600 posts so far.
 They’re each meant to stand alone and aren’t in order of importance.

 Some quotes are given without attributions because I think they’re impactful on their own.
 I’ve rewritten a few to make them clearer as I jotted them down, so they’re often slightly different from their original form.

 Money is the most effective tool in navigating the complex, technical world we live in.
 You don’t need lots of money.
 But you do need enough, and to be able to deal with it.
 The best advice comes from Warren Buffett, Charlie Munger, Mister Money Mustache, and J. Collins.
 Here’s something from J. Collin’s site that I shortened.

 Nothing is more valuable than your freedom.
 Life choices are not always about the money, but always be clear about the money choice you are making.